-The Corporation’s net interest income for the three months ended September 30, 2019 was $16.0 million, a decrease of $400,000 or 2.6 percent when compared to the net interest income of $16.4 million for the same period in 2018.
-For the nine months ended September 30, 2019, net interest income was $47.8 million, reflecting a decrease of $100,000 or 0.1 percent compared to $47.9 million for the nine months ended September 30, 2018.
-The Corporation’s tax-equivalent net interest margin was 3.68 percent for the nine months ended September 30, 2019 compared to the tax-equivalent net interest margin of 3.88 percent for the same period in 2018.
-The decrease was attributed to a temporary increase in balance sheet liquidity and changes in the yield curve.
+The Corporation’s net interest income for the three months ended June 30, 2020 was $14.9 million, a decrease of $1.3 million or 8.3 percent when compared to the net interest income of $16.2 million for the same period in 2019.
+For the six months ended June 30, 2020, net interest income was $30.3 million, reflecting a decrease of $1.5 million or 4.7 percent compared to $31.8 million for the six months ended June 30, 2019.
+The Corporation’s tax-equivalent net interest margin (NIM) was 3.25 percent for the first half of 2020, compared to the tax-equivalent NIM of 3.72 percent for the same period in 2019.
+A major component of the reduction in the net interest margin (27 basis points) were the actions taken by the Federal Reserve Board lowering benchmark interest rates 150 basis points during this period.

-As recently announced, on October 8, 2019, the Board of Directors of the Corporation declared a regular quarterly cash dividend of $0.16 per share, payable on November 12, 2019 to shareholders of record at the close of business on October 22, 2019.
+As recently announced, on July 14, 2020, the Board of Directors of the Corporation declared a regular quarterly cash dividend of $0.10 per share, payable on August 11, 2020 to shareholders of record at the close of business on July 28, 2020.
+The payment of this $0.10 per share cash dividend is a six-cents per share decrease from the $0.16 per share cash dividend that was paid for the past six quarters, respectively.

 Codorus Valley Bancorp, Inc. is the largest independent financial services holding company headquartered in York, Pennsylvania.
 Codorus Valley primarily operates through its financial services subsidiary, PeoplesBank, A Codorus Valley Company.
 PeoplesBank offers a full range of consumer, business, wealth management, and mortgage services at financial centers located in communities throughout South Central Pennsylvania and Central Maryland.
 Codorus Valley Bancorp, Inc.’s Common Stock is listed on the NASDAQ Global Market under the symbol CVLY.

 Codorus Valley Bancorp, Inc. has made forward-looking statements in this Press Release.
 These forward-looking statements are subject to risks and uncertainties.
 Forward-looking statements include information concerning possible or assumed future results of operations of the Corporation and its subsidiaries.
 When words such as “believes,” “expects,” “anticipates,” or similar expressions occur in this Press Release, the Corporation is making forward-looking statements.
 Note that many factors could affect the future financial results of the Corporation and its subsidiaries, both individually and collectively, and could cause those results to differ materially from those expressed in the forward-looking statements contained in this Press Release.
-Those factors include, but are not limited to: credit risk, changes in market interest rates, inability to achieve merger-related synergies, competition, economic downturn or recession, and government regulation and supervision.
-The Corporation provides greater detail regarding these as well as other factors in its 2018 Form 10-K and 2019 Form 10-Qs, including Risk Factors sections of those reports, and in its subsequent SEC filings.
+Those factors include, but are not limited to: the recent and continuing coronavirus (COVID-19) pandemic which poses risks and may harm the Corporation’s business and results of operations in future quarters, credit risk, changes in market interest rates, inability to achieve merger-related synergies, competition, economic downturn or recession, and government regulation and supervision.
+The Corporation provides greater detail regarding these as well as other factors in its 2019 Form 10-K and 2020 Form 10-Qs, including Risk Factors sections of those reports, and in its subsequent SEC filings.
 The Corporation undertakes no obligation to update or revise any forward-looking statements.

 Accounting standards require the consideration of subsequent events occurring after the balance sheet date for matters that require adjustment to, or disclosure in, the consolidated financial statements.
 The review period for subsequent events extends up to and including the filing date of a public company’s financial statements when filed with the Securities and Exchange Commission.
 Accordingly, the consolidated financial information in this announcement is subject to change.